Samnan/f7-react-php/README.md

 # How to use
 - clone the repo locally
 - change all occurences of 'MyProject' and 'myproject' in the folder to the actual name of your project
+- after that, simply:
 ```
+# install frontend dependencies
 npm install
 cd public
+# install backend dependencies
 composer install
 ```

 ### Optional
 - copy `.env.template` in `public/` folder to `.env`.
 Add any configuration you need and it will be available in your php code.

+### Fire up
+- Once everything is setup, just run
+`npm start`

+This will start php backend on `localhost:8000`.
+Access it however you like in your frontend code.

+Enjoy.

 # 🎉🎉🎉 Special Thanks 🎉🎉🎉
 Goes to Vladimir Kharlampidi (@nolimits4web) :+1: for converting the generated templated to v6 on request.

+# FAQ
+- How do I use a different php backend (e.g. Laravel) with this?
+  The `public` folder contains php backend code project.
+Replace it with your Laravel (or other) backend code and start using it.

+- Can I remove F7 or React from the frontend?
+  Yes you can, but that kills the purpose of using this template for your project.

 ## Framework7 CLI Options